DavidVM12/DavidVM12/README.md

 >I'm a student of systems engineer.

-- 🔭 Actually, I'm working with Flutter/Dart
+- 🔭 Now, I'm working with Flutter/Dart
+- 🏍️ knowledge in java/POO/JavaFx
+- 🪟 Knowledge in MVC
+- 🙉 Knowledge in Hexagonal architecture
+- 🎆 Knowledge in solid and clean code

 <h1 align="center">
   My knowledges